Tomar (Rajput clan)

 Most of their population is primarily concentrated in Delhi, Haryana-Torawati and Western UP.
-There exists 84 villages of Tomars in Western UP alone.
-Besides,few areas in Northern Madhya Pradesh like Morena, Bhind and Gwalior is referred to as "Tomargarh" meaning "Fort of Tomars" due to quite large population of Tomars outside Delhi and its surrounding areas.
+There exist 84 villages of Tomars in Western UP alone.
+Besides, some areas in Northern Madhya Pradesh like Morena, Bhind and Gwalior are referred to as "Tomargarh" meaning "Fort of Tomars" due to quite large population of Tomar Rajputs outside Delhi and its surrounding areas.

+Some notable Tomar Rajput rulers are: